 CSEA awards $1,000 scholarships to the dependents (including spouses) of its members.
-There are graduating high school senior, community college, and college/university or vocational school scholarships.
+There are scholarships for graduating high school seniors, as well as awards for those already enrolled in community college, college/university or trade/vocational schools.

 The Union Plus Scholarship Program offers scholarships ranging from $500 to $4,000 to recipients based on academic achievement, potential, character, leadership, social awareness, career goals and financial need.